isoraqathedh/isoraqathedh.github.com/Languages/language-list.md

 depending on its new semantic role.
 It may also have a special mode to communicate with Yoskrai speakers.

+### Drsk ###
+Being a language that is next to or a relative of Rattssaw can seriously challenge the idea of a syllable, and this is all too clear to Drsk, a language that cohabits the space that Rattssaw does.
+A vowel-free, plosive-terminated-phonorun-based language with a limited number of nouns and Nnn Heeel style non-universal sentences, the sheer distance it has with everything else is sure to make most linguists claim that it is the language of the heavens.

 [PSD-Yk]: http://isoraqathedh.tumblr.com/tagged/Yoskrai
 [PSD-HI]: http://isoraqathedh.tumblr.com/tagged/Hesmai-Iok
 [PSD-Rs]: http://isoraqathedh.tumblr.com/tagged/Rattssaw